jsverify/jsverify/README.md

 ## FAQ

-### Q: Why do all the examples import the library as jsc instead of jsv?
+### Why do all the examples import the library as jsc instead of jsv?

 Does JSC originate with [JSCheck](http://www.jscheck.org/)?

 **A:** Yes

+### smap requires an inverse function, which isn't always practical.
+Is this complexity related to shrinking?

+**A:** Yes.
+We don't want to give an easy-to-use interface which forgets shrinking altogether.
+Note, that *right* inverse is enough, which is most likely easy to write, even *complete* inverse doesn't exist.

 ## Contributing